vwkd/code-web/Languages/JavaScript Server-Side/Node/NPM.md

 - can specify version ranges of semver, see [semver.org](https://semver.org/)
 - version is optional, latest is used by default, if inside another package and the package is inside `package.json` then this version is used by default
 - if inside another package, i.e. with `package.json`, automatically adds package to `package.json`, use `--save-dev` to add only as dev dependency, uses minor version range "\^" by default
-- if inside another package and no package-name is supplied, installs all packages as specified in `package.json`, if `--production` flag then only the non dev dependencies
+- if inside another package and no package-name is supplied, installs all packages as specified in `package.json`, if `--production` flag then only the non dev dependencies, if `package-lock.js` is present it is used instead of `package.json`, i.e. guarantees exact dependency tree
 - by default installs package(s) locally in `./node_modules` and bins into `./node_modules/.bin` within current folder or if inside package in root of package, in that folder can require in .js file or run with `npx` from command line
 - `-g` installs package(s) globally in `<node-path>/lib/node_modules` and bins into `<node-path>/bin` where, e.g. `/usr/local/`, can run in command line from anywhere
-- if inside another package with `package-lock.js`, then this is used instead of `package.json`

 ### NPM Dependency Model